Etrama/oops-for-data-scientists/oops-for-data-scientists.md

     shiny : False

-Even though we didn't define all the attributes for the PokemonTypeFire class, i.e. we didn't state that an instance of the PokemonTypeFire class would have attack, defense, .., shiny attributes, we see that it still does, because the PokemonTypeFire class inherited from the Pokemon class.
+Even though we didn't define all the attributes for the PokemonTypeFire class, i.e. we didn't state that an instance of the PokemonFireType class would have attack, defense, .., shiny attributes, we see that it still does, because the PokemonTypeFire class inherited from the Pokemon class.

-### Looping through class attributes
+### Looping through instance attributes

-Another little nuance, you can access the attribute values of a class like so:
+Another little nuance, you can access the attribute values of an instance like so:

 ```python